socadk/design-practice-repository/artifact-templates/DPR-QualityAttributeScenario.md

 ### Template Structure and Notation(s)
 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->
 The full template look as follows (with explanations).
-Note that the six rows in the middle, from "Stimulus" to "Response Measure", which are grouped as "scenario components", form the core of a QAS.
+Note that the six rows in the middle, from "Stimulus" to "Response Measure", which are grouped as "Scenario Components", form the core of a QAS.
 The other ones provide context information and deal with consequences of the specified response and response measure.

 ![Annotated QAS Template](/artifact-templates/images/ZIO-QualityAttributeScenarioExplanations.png)